jonasthewolf/gsn2x/doc/src/adv_stylesheets.md

 ![Styled Example](examples/minimalcss/min.gsn.svg)

-# Highlighting nodes when navigating
+# Highlighting elements when navigating

-The CSS `:target` pseudo class can be used to highlight the node you clicked on in the previous image.
+The CSS `:target` pseudo class can be used to highlight the element you clicked on in the previous image.

 An example could look like this: